-The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance, and its short, medium and long-term prospects
+The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance, and its short, medium and longterm prospects

 - audit committee

 - remuneration committee

 - social, ethics and transformation committee

+- executive management

 - board

-- executive management

-The group's annual financial statements and integrated annual report are prepared according to the applicable reporting frameworks and standards and aim to meet the information needs of a diverse range of stakeholders.
+The group's annual financial statements and IAR are prepared according to the applicable reporting frameworks and standards and aim to meet the information needs of a diverse range of stakeholders.

-The integrated annual report is reviewed and approved by both the audit committee and the board prior to it being published to ensure its integrity.
-Furthermore, the external auditors review the integrated annual report in order to ensure that the information published is consistent with the outcome of their audit of the financial statements.
+The IAR is reviewed and approved by both the audit committee and the board prior to it being published to ensure its integrity.
+Furthermore, the external auditors review the IAR in order to ensure that the information published is consistent with the outcome of their audit of the financial statements.

 Sustainability reporting and disclosure continue to be integrated with the group's financial reporting in a progressive manner.
+Further details can be found in the stakeholder relations report forming part of the IAR.